 List of notable Scouting Alumni

 What you will find here is not a definitive list of the “top” or the “most important” Scouting alumni.
-It simply is our informal attempt at sharing a little biographical information of Scouting’s most influential people whose stories we hope will inspire the next generation of Scouts.
+It is a simple, informal way to share the stories of some of Scouting’s most influential people.
+Inspiration comes in many forms, so we’ve cultivated a few stories we hope can serve as inspiration for current and future Scouts.

 Agre, Peter Courtland